namanvats/irsc/README.md

 Use pip install -r requirements.txt after cloning, make sure you install requirements.txt in a virtual environment.

-After Installing Requirement.txt packages in a virtual environment one critical task is required before doing migrations.
+After Installing Requirements.txt packages in a virtual environment one critical task is required before doing migrations.

 Steps: